Our World is about to Change for the Better

 At 4:15pm your car leaves the parking garage and goes and picks up your dinner groceries for you at the local supermarket.

-At 5pm your car picks you up in front of your building, timed perfectly.
+At 5pm your car meets you in front of your building, timed perfectly.
 It even knew when you were coming down the elevator.

 It's a beautiful day and you want to go for a run.
-You hop in the car and it heads for your favourite jogging beach.
+You pull on your running gear, hop into your car and it heads for your favorite jogging beach.